acecilia/OpenWRTInvasion/README.md

-# Root shell exploit for the router Xiaomi 4A Gigabit Global Edition, firmware version 2.28.132
+# Root shell exploit for several Xiaomi routers

 ## How to run